A's Black Professionals

-Diversity, Equity, and Inclusion is rooted in our organizational DNA.
-Our commitment to these values is unwavering – on and off the field.
+Diversity, Equity, and Inclusion are rooted in the A's organizational DNA.
+The A's commitment to these values is unwavering – on and off the field.
 Together, we continue to build an inclusive, innovative, and dynamic culture that encourages, supports, and celebrates belonging and amplifies diverse voices.

-The Diversity Taskforce members include Dave Kaval, President, Miguel Duarte, Chief of Staff, D'Lonra Ellis, Chief Legal Officer, David Forst, General Manager, Catherine Aker, Vice President, Marketing, Communications + Community, Steve Fanelli, Vice President, Sales and Business Operations, David Rinetti, Vice President, Stadium Operations, Adam Tyhurst, Controller, Taj Tashombe, Vice President, Government Affairs, and Kyle Ellington, Director of Diversity, Inclusion & Belonging.
+The Diversity Task Force members include Dave Kaval, President; Miguel Duarte, Chief of Staff; D'Lonra Ellis, Chief Legal Officer; David Forst, General Manager; Catherine Aker, Vice President, Marketing, Communications + Community; Steve Fanelli, Vice President, Sales and Business Operations; David Rinetti, Vice President, Stadium Operations; and Kyle Ellington, Director of Diversity, Inclusion & Belonging.

-This council brings together junior to mid-tier employees, from different backgrounds, tenures, ethnicities, genders, sexual orientations, disabilities, neurodiversities, ages, economic backgrounds, caring responsibilities and more.
+The A's Diversity Council brings together junior to mid-tier employees from different backgrounds, tenures, ethnicities, genders, sexual orientations, disabilities, neurodiversities, ages, economic backgrounds, caring responsibilities, and more.
 This council shares their insights and perceptions of what it personally means to work at the Oakland A's and how current DEI initiatives are progressing from their viewpoint.

-Employee resource groups (ERGs) are an integral part of our Diversity, Equity and Inclusion program and are open to all of our employees regardless of background.
+Employee Resource Groups (ERGs) are an integral part of the A's Diversity, Equity, and Inclusion program and are open to all employees regardless of background.
 ERGs foster a sense of belonging and inclusion that can spark innovation and accelerate employee development.
-Each ERG is resourced to drive actions across three pillars: Inclusive, Dynamic, and Innovative.
+Each ERG is resourced to drive actions that are inclusive, dynamic, and innovative – the organization's three pillars.

-WOTA - Women of the A's (WOTA) is an employee resource group that aims to support, empower, and encourage the women in the Oakland A's organization through professional development, networking, and social events and opportunities.
+Women of the A's is an ERG that aims to support, empower, and encourage the women in the Oakland A's organization through professional development, networking, and social events and opportunities.

-A's Black Professionals - Enhance the commitment to black employees through professional development, education and history of the African American culture, management and networking affairs, and community outreach, while creating an inter-cultural understanding of black employees.
+The A's Black Professionals ERG enhances the commitment to Black employees through professional development, education, history of the African American culture, management and networking affairs, and community outreach, while creating an inter-cultural understanding of Black employees.

-Siempre Unidos - The Oakland Athletics Siempre Unidos Employee Resource Group brings together all employees and our community in unity.
-Through this connection, we strive to grow together in personal & professional development, enhance cultural awareness, and positively impact the community through our philanthropic endeavors.
+The A's Siempre Unidos ERG brings together employees and our community in unity.
+Through this connection, we strive to grow together in personal and professional development, enhance cultural awareness, and positively impact the community through our philanthropic endeavors.

 Black History Month

-This February, the A's join the celebration of Black History Month to honor the accomplishments of African-Americans throughout history.
-Oakland Athletics and A's Black Professionals will celebrate Black History Month in a number of ways during the month of February and throughout our 2022 calendar year.
+This February, the A's joined the celebration of Black History Month and honored the accomplishments of African Americans throughout history.
+The A's and the A's Black Professionals ERG celebrated Black History Month in a number of ways during the month of February and throughout the 2022 calendar year.
 Some key highlights:

-- Celebrate and highlight the rich history of African-Americans leaders in Oakland and across the Bay Area.
+Celebrated and highlighted the rich history of African Americans leaders in Oakland and across the Bay Area.

-- Engage, support, and amplify local Black-owned businesses and organizations.
+Engaged, supported, and amplified local Black-owned businesses and organizations.

-- Highlight past and present African-American athletes and coaches, club executives and those connected to our sport.
+Highlighted past and present African American athletes and coaches, club executives, and individuals connected to our sport.

-- Staff Lunch and Learn for A's Employees, February 16th titled Celebrating America's Oldest National Park Ranger Betty Reid Soskin.
-Betty Reid Soskin is the oldest national park ranger, east bay civil rights activist, musician, and leading spokesperson for diverse experiences of domestic war efforts during World War II.
+Hosted a staff Lunch & Learn for A's employees titled Celebrating America's Oldest National Park Ranger Betty Reid Soskin.
+Betty Reid Soskin is the oldest national park ranger, East Bay civil rights activist, musician, and leading spokesperson for diverse experiences of domestic war efforts during World War II.

-- The A’s made donations to Marcus Books, Cypress Mandela, Black Joy Parade and Eat.
+Made donations to Marcus Books, Cypress Mandela Training Center, Black Joy Parade, and the Eat.
 Learn.
-Play. to support local Black-owned businesses and organizations.
+Play.
+Foundation to support local Black-owned businesses and organizations.